librescoot/osm-tiles/README.md

 This project is licensed under CC BY-NC-SA 4.0.

-The generated tiles contain OpenStreetMap data © OpenStreetMap contributors, licensed under ODbL.
+The generated tiles contain OpenStreetMap data and are made available under the Open Database License: http://opendatacommons.org/licenses/odbl/1.0/.
+Any rights in individual contents of the database are licensed under the Database Contents License: http://opendatacommons.org/licenses/dbcl/1.0/

 ## Acknowledgments